On finite spacer rank for words and subshifts: Characterizations and Additional Examples of Spacer Rank-Two Systems

-\begin{proof} Suppose for contradiction that $X_M$ is rank-one.
-Then, there exists a rank-one word $V$ that is associated to $X_M$.
-Let $v$ be any finite sub-word of $V$ that builds $V$.
-For any $x \in X_M$, $x$ is not periodic since $M$ does not contain any cubes \cite{MorseMarston1944Ucsd} (three consecutive sub-words that are the same), so $x$ contains an occurrence of $0$.
-Thus, by {Lemma \ref{every subword of W is a subword of x}}, every finite sub-word of $V$ is a sub-word of $x$ and every finite sub-word of $M$ is a sub-word of $x$, so there exist a unique decomposition of $x$ into expected occurrences of $v$ and a unique decomposition of $x$ into expected occurrences of $\{M_{k, 1}, M_{k, 2}\}$ for any $k \in \mathbb{N}$.
-Since every finite sub-word of $M$ is a sub-word of $x$, there are infinitely many sub-words in $x$ of the form $M_{k, 1} 1^* M_{k, 1}$ and $M_{k, 2} 1^* M_{k, 1}$ for any $k \in \mathbb{N}$.
-By {Lemma \ref{TM built from even length}} and {Lemma \ref{TM built from odd length}}, any expected occurrence of $M_{k, 1}$ in $x$ does not begin with an expected occurrence of $v$.
-By {Lemma \ref{M1 abc unique}}, since $x$ is aperiodic, there exists some $k$ with a unique decomposition of $M_{k, 1}$ such that $M_{k, 1} = abc$ and $M_{k, 2}$ ends with $f$, where $v = c 1^* a = f 1^* a$.
-Since $f$ ends with $0$, it must be the case that $f = c$, which we know from {Lemma \ref{TM tower start end}} that $f = c = 1$. \\\\ Now either every expected occurrence of $M_{k, 2} 1^* M_{k, 2}$ starts and ends with $v$, or there exists some expected occurrences of $M_{k, 2} 1^* M_{k, 2}$ that does not. \\\\ In the first case, consider any expected occurrence of
+\begin{enumerate} \item There exists $M \in \N$ such that the length of the longest prefix or suffix shared by $w_{k,1}$ and $w_{k,2}$ is less than $M$ for all $k$. \item There exists $p$ such that $W$ is free of all $p$-powers \end{enumerate} then $(X_W,\sigma)$ is not a (spacer) rank-one system, and so $(X_W,\sigma)$ is a spacer rank-two system. \end{thm}

-The first $M_{k, 2}$ starts with $v$ and the second $M_{k, 2}$ ends with $v$.
-Since $M$ does not contain any cubes, there does not exist three expected occurrences of $M_{k, 2}$ in a row. so $M_{k, 2} 1^* M_{k, 2}$ has to be followed by a $M_{k, 1}$.
-If the first $M_{k, 2}$ starts with an expected occurrence of $v$, then the second $M_{k, 2}$ has to end with an expected occurrence of $v$, so the second $M_{k, 1}$ has to start with an expected occurrence of $v$, a contradiction.
-Thus, there exists an expected occurrence of $M_{k, 1} 1^* M_{k, 2}$ such that $c 1^* d = v$, so $a = d$, which we know from {Lemma \ref{TM tower start end}} that $a = d = 0$.\\\\ In the second case, there exists an expected occurrence of $M_{k, 2} 1^* M_{k, 2}$ such that $f 1^* d = v$, so $a = d$, which we know from {Lemma \ref{TM tower start end}} that $a = d = 0$.\\\\ Therefore, in both cases, $a$ and $c$ can only be $0$.
-Since the Thue-Morse sequence does not contain any cubes, it contains at most two consecutive $1$'s, so there are no words with length greater than 4 that builds $x$.
-Therefore, $X_M$ cannot be rank-one. \end{proof}
+\begin{proof} Suppose that $(X_W,\sigma)$ is a (spacer) rank-one system.
+Then there exists some rank-one word $V$ such that $X_V = X_W$.
+Let $v$ be any finite subword of $V$ that builds $V$.
+We can ensure that $|v|$ is sufficiently high such that it does not build $W$ because there are only a finite number of words that build $W$ by themselves since $W$ is spacer rank-two.
+For any $x \in X_W$, we will have that $x$ is not periodic because we stipulated that $W$ is free of all $p^\text{th}$ powers, so there is some maximum number of times a subword can be repeated.
+By Lemma \ref{every subword of W is a subword of x}, we have that every finite subword of $V$ is a finite subword of $x$ and every finite subword of $W$ is a finite subword of $x$.
+So we can break $x$ up into expected occurrences of $v$ separated by $1$s or for each $k$, into expected occurrences of $W_{k,1}$ and $W_{k,2}$ with spacers.
+Since every subword of $W$ is a subword of $x$, there are infinitely many occurrences of subwords of $x$ of the form $W_{k,1}1^* W_{k,1}$ and $W_{k,2}1^*W_{k,1}$ for each $k$.
+Because $W$ is of spacer rank two and $|v|$ can be made large enough that it does not fit in $W_{k,1}$, we have that no expected occurrence of $W_{k,1}$ in $x$ begins with an expected occurrence of $v$.